-Remedial grading should be performed within the new building pad area, in order to remove the potentially disturbed and collapsible native alluvium and the existing undocumented fill soils.
-The artificial fill materials extend to depths as great as $4\frac{1}{2}$ feet at one of the boring locations in the southeast portion of the site.
+Remedial grading should be performed within the new building pad area, in order to remove the disturbed alluvium and a portion of the undisturbed, collapsible alluvium.
 Overexcavation within the building pad area is recommended to extend to a minimum depth of at least 3 feet below existing grade.
 In order to provide for a relatively uniform layer of compacted structural fill, the overexcavation is also recommended to extend to a depth of at least 3 feet below the proposed pad grades.
-The overexcavation should also extend to a sufficient depth to remove any disturbed soils or artificial fill materials.
+Additional overexcavation should be performed within the influence zones of the new foundations, extending to a depth of 3 feet below proposed bearing grade.
+The overexcavation should also extend to a sufficient depth to remove any disturbed soils which extend to a depth of $3\frac{1}{2}$ feet at one of the boring locations.